Book Project 2026 and Charity Fundraiser

 Why do I want to write a book?

-• families seeing their young people happier, more confident, less frustrated, understood, etc…
+Families see their young people happier, more confident, less frustrated, understood, empowered, etc…

-• a much calmer home life when it’s understood that challenges around language and/or ADHD may be the trigger for strong emotions
+Home life is calmer when it’s understood that dyslexia and other potential needs raised at the assessment around language, ADHD, etc. may be the trigger for strong emotions or misunderstandings.

-• university students who’re now able to have exam access arrangements, specialist learning support and help through the Disabled Students’ Allowance
+University students might have exam access arrangements, specialist learning support, help through the Disabled Students’ Allowance.

-• adults who previously didn’t think they could return to studying or go for promotion at work but now realise that perhaps they can…or are just relieved to finally have an answer to the question mark that’s hovered above them for years
+Adults who previously didn’t think they could return to study or go for promotion at work now realise that perhaps they can…or they're just hugely relieved to finally have an answer to the question mark that’s hovered above them for years.
+Like for children, the positive impact on self-esteem and mental health is immeasurable.

 Why are you inviting others to be involved?